aayvazyan-tgm/dLock/README.md

 dLock is a peer to peer distributed lock manager.

+#Contribution
+Feel free to fork this repo and send pull requests.

 #Installation:
 Simply add the .jar as a library.

 A Maven repo may be available soon.

 #Usage:
-To get detailed information about the possibilities of dLock, take a look at the JavaDoc of the Class `DLock`
+To get detailed information about the possibilities of dLock, take a look at the JavaDoc of the `DLock` class

 ##Simple Lock Example 1
 example.java